We are a local pickup only nursery. Please select location at checkout.

 Habitat: dry woodlands and forests, shady ledges, partially shaded ridge tops, can be found in association with oak, maple, or beech

 More: Carex albican's fruits are disbursed by ants.
 Sedge species provided cover, habitat, and shade to invertebrates, small mammals, and ground-nesting birds.
-They are unbeatable ground cover in almost any garden setting and are deer resistant.
+They are unbeatable ground cover in almost any garden setting and are deer and rabbit resistant.
 The Mt Cuba sedge trials gave C. albicans high points for its "flowy tussocks".
 Cut back in early spring, not an aggressive seeder.

 Image credit: Wikimedia Commons